bpfman/bpfman/docs/developer-guide/documentation.md

 # Documentation

-This section describes how to modify the related documentation around bpfd.
+This section describes how to modify the related documentation around bpfman.
-All bpfd's documentation is written in Markdown, and leverages [mkdocs](https://www.mkdocs.org/) to generate a static site, which is hosted on [netlify](https://www.netlify.com/).
+All bpfman's documentation is written in Markdown, and leverages [mkdocs](https://www.mkdocs.org/) to generate a static site, which is hosted on [netlify](https://www.netlify.com/).

 If this is the first time building using `mkdocs`, jump to the